 Let me go through the key highlights of the paper:

-- Sympathetic nervous system overactivity is seen in hypertension and heart failure which are examples of cardiovascular disease.
+- Sympathetic nervous system overactivity is seen in hypertension and heart failure, examples of cardiovascular disease.

 - Exercise has been shown to reduce hypertension and sympathetic nervous system activity.

 - Exercise reduces resting blood pressure and sympathetic outflow.

 - Exercise changes the central nervous system plasticity, which leads to an alteration of the regulation of the sympathetic nervous system.

 Exciting stuff.
 I know cardiovascular fitness has been getting bashed of late in the fat loss world, but it has other benefits other than just losing fat.

 Exercise training and sympathetic nervous system activity: evidence for physical activity-dependent neural plasticity.
 Clin Exp Pharmacol Physiol.
 2007 Apr;34(4):377-84.
 For more information: Mueller PJ.
 (2007).